Today in European History: the Treaty of Küçük Kaynarca (1774)

 Küçük Kaynarca, signed in the city of the same name (which is now the city of Kaynardzha, Bulgaria) signified the end of the Russo-Turkish War of 1768-1774, which was fought primarily in and around the Black Sea.
 That war ended with the Russians occupying Wallachia, Moldavia, and parts of Crimea and with the Ottomans, well, no longer occupying any of those places.
 Oh, and Russia pretty much destroyed the Ottomans’ Black Sea fleet to boot.
 It was a thorough Russian victory, so thorough that the theretofore tenuously enthroned Empress of Russia, Catherine something-or-other, was able to use this victory to shore up her hold on power and thereby go on to have what seems to have been a pretty successful reign.

 Counter-intuitively, for such a supposedly overwhelming Russian victory, the Russians agreed in the treaty to return Moldavia and Wallachia to the Ottomans.
-This suggests that, in spite of their victory, the Russians were not especially confident about their ability to hold these places militarily.
+This suggests that, although they’d won, the Russians were not especially confident about their ability to hold these places militarily.
 And anyway, what the Russians got was much more important.
 Through this treaty the Russian Empire finally achieved one of its longest-running foreign policy aims: a port on the Black Sea.
 Actually, it got two, with the promise of more—the Ottomans ceded the port cities of Azov and Kerch to the Russians and, more significantly, were forced to acknowledge the “independence” of the Crimean Tatars.